Electronic Thesis and Dissertation (ETD) Formatting Requirements

 - Dedication (optional)

 - List of Tables (required if tables included in the ETD)

 - List of Figures (required if figures included in the ETD)

 - Text of the ETD.
 Beginning with the first page of Chapter 1, all pages are numbered with Arabic numerals (1, 2, 3, etc.); this pagination continues to the end of the document.
 A page number must be printed on every page.

 - Body of the ETD, divided into chapters or major sections

 - Appendices, divided into A, B, C, etc., divisions

 OGS formatting guidelines require that you have no page number on the Title page, Roman numeral pagination in the prefatory pages, and Arabic numeral pagination for the remaining text.
 For all three of these sections to exist in one Word document, you need to use section breaks.
-Information about the use of section breaks in MS Word is available here for the 2003 version and here for the 2007 version.
+Information about the use of section breaks in MS Word is available here.

 Formatting of Specific Pages